 The group meets every month, and after taking some time to build my courage, I made the journey to Sydney’s Manly Wharf to meet them.
 It is a decision that has changed my life.
 The NBWG is just one of many writing groups in existence, and as Zena explains, they play a crucial role for writers of all genres and abilities.
 Since forming the NBWG, Zena is being published more frequently and has won eight national writing competitions.

 Spurred on by my success, I decided to take on another challenge – National Novel Writing Month (NaNoWriMo).
-This time I was flying solo and I signed up to write 50,000 words in 30 days.
+This time I was flying solo, and I signed up to write 50,000 words in 30 days.
 Once again, it quickly became clear connecting with other writers was going to be key to success.
-Nick Hudson was the Sydney NaNoWriMo Municipal Liaison and states being around other writers definitely keeps you motivated.
+Nick Hudson was the Sydney NaNoWriMo Municipal Liaison and said that being around other writers definitely keeps you motivated.

 “Knowing you’re not alone, being able to discuss your story in a welcoming environment, and sitting beside people that you don’t have to explain why you write to, all makes you feel part of something bigger,” he says.